Doctoral study in Civil Engineering

 Why study with us?

-- Opportunities to be supervised by experts in the field, including those affiliated with the Centre for Disaster Resilience, Recovery and Reconstruction, QuakeCoRE, and more.
+- Opportunities to be supervised by experts in the field, including those affiliated with Centres of Research Excellence and National Science Challenges.

 - Connections to industry, professional bodies such as Engineering NZ, and other research organisations, such as the Structural Engineering Society New Zealand (SESOC) and Rivers Group.

-- Additional scholarship opportunities that include QuakeCoRE, NSC, MBIE and Marsden funding
+- Additional scholarship opportunities that include Centres of Research Excellence, MBIE and Marsden funding.

 - Access to Postgraduate Research Student Support (PReSS) funding for research expenses

-Pursuing a PhD at the University gives you access to a high-calibre research community – you may have the opportunity to publish papers, attend international conferences and develop your network in academia and industry.
+Pursuing a PhD at the University of Auckland gives you access to a high-calibre research community – you may have the opportunity to publish papers, attend international conferences and develop your networks in academia and industry.

 We welcome research proposals in topics relating to our key areas, including:

-- Earthquake engineering, which covers broad research areas such as from seismic assessments, materials, community resilience, and more
+- Earthquake engineering, which covers broad research areas such as seismic assessments, materials, and community resilience

 - Geotechnical engineering, including soil behaviour modelling, structural foundation systems, dynamic properties of soils, and liquefaction

-- Resilience, with a variety of broad topics ranging from building and transportation infrastructure, to organisational management and communities, and disaster reduction
+- Resilience, with a variety of broad topics such as building and transportation infrastructure, organisational management and communities, and disaster reduction

 - Structural engineering, on areas such as the development of materials and innovative new solutions